smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 ## 20th to 24th November

-* Added tracing to tileLayer; update to same (caching code) as TileMaker, caching disabled on IE;
+* Added tracing to tileLayer; update to same (caching code) as TileMaker, caching disabled on IE. Sub layers not being removed, too many layers in disease mapping (i.e. 60K instead of 2x1280).
+Layers being added about one per minute;
 * Add traps for middleware call failure and out of sequence events;
 * Port upgraded extract code to SQL Server;
 * Testing of SQL Server code: minor fixes to status list, handle longer SQL statements and in covariate SQL generation, LF issues with new SAHSULAND data;
+* Delivered database to CDC;

 In progress: